arturasjuskys/Full_Stack_Engineer-All_Notes/18. Async JavaScript and HTTP Requests/6.3 Project; Film Finder/README.md

     Our response contains a single object with details about the given movie.
 Inside the if statement, convert this response to a JSON object.
 Await the resolution of this method, and save it to a variable called movieInfo.
 23. Return movieInfo as the last line of the if block.

+## Display Movie
+24. For this next set of tasks, we’ll be working inside the showRandomMovie() function to piece together our functionality and render a random movie’s info to the page.

+    Turn showRandomMovie() into an asynchronous function.
+Then, on the last line of the function, call getMovies(), await its return, and save it to a variable called movies.
+Since getMovies() returns a promise, we need to await its resolution so that we can do something with its return value in upcoming steps.
+25. Below our movies declaration, call getRandomMovie(), passing movies as the argument.
+Store the returned value in a variable called randomMovie.
+26. Below our randomMovie declaration, call getMovieInfo(), passing randomMovie as the argument.
+Await its return and save it to a variable called info.
+27. Finally, as the last line of the showRandomMovie() function, call displayMovie(), passing info as the argument.

+    Run your program to see movie suggestions.
+Like or dislike each movie to be shown another random suggestion.
+Change genres to get different suggestions based on your interests.
+28. Congratulations!
+You’ve finished building the Film Finder project!
+If you’re looking for additional ways to challenge yourself, consider the following:

+    * Checkout the displayMovie() function in helpers.js to use the DOM to rearrange the layout of information on the page.
+Try displaying different types of information like cast, or release date.
+    * Create a way to store a user’s liked and disliked movies and display this list on the page.
+    * Our API call inside of getMovies() returns many pages of results, but currently our program only randomizes results from the first page.
+To randomize our results even more, update getMovies() so that movies contains results from a random page instead of the first page.